fsjohnhuang/ansible-playbook/README.md

 # Ansible
 ## Ansible Project-Based Configuration
+If you want the project-based configuration(i.e. `./ansible.cfg`) to be enabled, set permission of project directory to `770` or `700`, `777` would be ignored by Ansible.

 ## Group and Host Vars
 1. The `group_vars` and `host_vars` directories can exist in the playbook directory(i.e. `./src/` in this project) or the inventory directory(i.e. `./inventories` in this project).
 If both paths exist, variables in the playbook directory will override variables set in the inventory directory.
 2. The `ansible-playbook` command looks for `group_vars` and `host_vars` in the playbook directory by default.
 3. The `ansible` and `ansible-console` commands will only look for `group_vars` and `host_vars` in the inventory directory, unless you provide the `--playbook-dir` option on the command line.

-*For keeping things in same pace, recommand placing `group_vars` and `host_vars` in the inventory directory strongly as this project has done.*
+*For keeping things in pace, recommand placing `group_vars` and `host_vars` in the inventory directory strongly as this project has done.*

 ## Variables Merge Rules
 The lowest to highest order is: